gauraverpl/ESP8266_PLC-SYSTEM/README.md

 # ESP8266_PLC-SYSTEM
 This project transforms an ESP8266 (NodeMCU) into a compact, low-cost Programmable Logic Controller (PLC) equipped with wireless monitoring and control capabilities.small-scale industrial control, and IoT applications, this system bridges traditional ladder logic execution with modern web-based telemetry.
 By leveraging OpenPLC Runtime ..

+# Example Automation

+For example:

+Relay 1: Water pump
+Relay 2: Cooling fan
+Relay 3: Motor
+Relay 4: Auxiliary load

+If the ultrasonic sensor detects a low water level, the ESP8266 can turn Relay 1 ON.

+If the temperature becomes higher than the programmed limit, Relay 2 can turn ON to operate a cooling fan.

+If a preset timer reaches zero, the corresponding relay can automatically turn OFF, and the buzzer can sound.

+This makes the system similar to a small programmable industrial PLC, while using ESP8266 as the controller.

 # COMPONNET LIST

 🌡️ Temperature sensor